GODZ-k/Build-and-Deploy-Ecommerce-Website/README.md

 # Build-and-Deploy-E-commerce-Website-With-HTML-CSS-JavaScript- [Click here ](https://lovely-bavarois-e53407.netlify.app/)
-## About this course
+## About this Project
-LEARN HOW TO BUILD AND DEPLOY FULLY RESPONSIVE E-COMMERCE WEBSITES USING HTML CSS & JAVASCRIPT.
-This is a free HTML CSS Course.
-And in this course, we will learn how to build and deploy a full multipage e-commerce website completely from scratch step by step.
-Will Create from responsive navbar using HTML CSS and JavaScript to responsive footer
+ BUILD AND DEPLOY FULLY RESPONSIVE E-COMMERCE WEBSITES USING HTML CSS & JAVASCRIPT And in this project, we will build and deploy a full multipage e-commerce website completely from scratch step by step.
+Will Create from responsive navbar using HTML CSS and JavaScript to responsive footer.
-## Why This Course?
+## Why This Project?
-- Responsive E-commerce Website Tutorial Using HTML CSS & JavaScript.
-- Completely For Beginners.
 - Multipage E-commerce Website Project.
-- Best Beginner Friendly Free Course On YouTube.
 - Learn How to build amazing professional and responsive websites.
 - Learn the fundamentals of web design.
 - Modern CSS, including Flexbox and CSS Grid for layout.